Skip to content

 What is the safest single bank to start with?

-Wise Business has the broadest acceptance at roughly 95% across non-resident applicants.
+Wise Business has the broadest country coverage and is the usual fallback, though approval still depends on your documents and country.
 Mercury is the strongest primary if your country profile qualifies.

 How many banks should I apply to upfront?